aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.annotations/highlightingmode/_index.md

 ---
 ## HighlightingMode enumeration

-Enumerates the annotation�s highlighting mode, the visual effect to be used when the mouse button is pressed or held down inside its active area.
+Enumerates the annotation's highlighting mode, the visual effect to be used when the mouse button is pressed or held down inside its active area.

 ```csharp
 public enum HighlightingMode